mwydmuch/napkinXC/README.md

 ## Python quick start

-Python version of napkinXC can be easly installed from PyPy repository:
+Python version of napkinXC can be easily installed from PyPy repository:
 ```
 pip install napkinxc
 ```